City Club of Chicago: History

 When the City Club began, it operated amidst adverse social and working conditions.
 Chicago had the dubious honor of being labeled a notorious city in terms of politics.
 The City Club took a leadership role in initiating political change in Chicago by establishing committees to investigate and report on aspects of local government and public policy.
 One of the most notable probes conducted by the City Club was its 1904 "Piper Report," which took a critical look at the operations and conduct of the Chicago Police Department.

 By 1913, membership included more than 2,400 individuals.
 Membership increased shortly thereafter, upon merging with the Women's City Club of Chicago, its sister organization.
 However, following the Second World War and the Post-War Period, membership began to decline.
 When then-Mayor Richard J. Daley died in 1976, membership numbered as low as 60.
 That year also marked a turning point for the organization.
 Under the direction of Larry Horist and Tom Roeser, membership began to steadily rise throughout the late 1970s and early 1980s.
 At the end of 2017, membership totaled some 2,200 members - close to its 1913 high.
 While times have changed and issues have morphed since its inception, the City Club is still committed to addressing the problems of the Chicago metropolitan area and engaging in productive dialogue with its constituents.

 The City Club of Chicago's crusading spirit inspired the founding of unaffiliated City Clubs in other major cities, including Boston, Philadelphia, Cleveland, Seattle and San Diego.

+At least one former City Club of Chicago president, Jay Doherty, was jailed.